 At Great Wishford Primary School, all our staff can identify children who may benefit from early help as a problem emerges, and discuss this with the D/DSL.

-The D/DSL uses
+The D/DSL uses:

 the guidance on the Wiltshire Pathways website and the Digital Assessment and Referral Tool as appropriate as part of a holistic assessment of the child’s needs.